NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
       Firing one blue saw fully charges the heat on the green sawblade.
+This causes the overheat sawblade to deal more damage.
     </td>
     <td width="100px">
       TBA (To Be Added)